kehontas/vagabond/README.md

 	gem 'bcrypt', '~> 3.1.7'
 	gem "paperclip", "~> 4.3"

+*In order for the Paperclip gem to run, it requires ImageMagick.*
 If you're on Mac OS X, you'll want to run the following with Homebrew:

 	brew install imagemagick